Table of Contents

 But, funny enough, it’s not actually a personal crisis.

-Because the parts that you feel you can’t share?
+Because the parts that you feel you can’t share when you say, "I feel unlovable?"

-It’s amazing to think that there was a point in my life when I was terrified to write about my mental health, a point when I asked myself, "Am I unlovable?"
+It’s amazing to think that there was a point in my life when I was terrified to write about my mental health.

 The first time I even contemplated writing about my mental health, a thousand disastrous scenarios ran through my mind.